You must submit an application if you will be a NEW student at a:

 You can also get your results by calling the My School DC Hotline at (202) 888-6336, Monday through Friday, from 8 a.m. to 5 p.m. beginning April 2, 2021.

 If you are matched with a school through the lottery, you must accept your space by the common enrollment deadline or you will lose that spot.
-Accepting your space requires submitting required enrollment forms, including the My School DC Seat Acceptance Form, school-specific forms, and proof of DC residency.
+Accepting your space requires submitting the school's required enrollment forms, up-to-date health forms, and proof of DC residency.
 Please note that accepting your match will NOT remove you from any waitlists, or prevent you from later enrolling at a school where you are waitlisted should space become available.

 Note: Enrolling at a new school removes your child from their current school.
 If your child was enrolled at an out-of-boundary DCPS school and you choose to enroll at another school, you will also be giving up your right to continue on in the school’s out-of-boundary feeder pattern.